auth0/docs/articles/protocols/saml/identity-providers/okta.md

 description: How to configure Okta as an identity provider.
 ---

-# Configuring Okta as an Identity Provider
+# Configure Okta as an Identity Provider

-# On Okta dashboard...
+## On Okta dashboard

 Go to Okta dashboard and click on **Applications**.
 Click on **Create New App**.